Meet our incredible 2024-25 Scholarship Recipients!

 Ashley Davis

-A junior at Belmont Abbey College working toward her B.S. in Psychology, Ashley Davis is a wife and mother of two daughters, ages 6 and 10.
+A senior at Belmont Abbey College working toward her B.A. in Interdisciplinary Studies with a concentration in Psychology, Ashley Davis is a wife and mother of two daughters, ages 8 and 12 and a new infant son born in July.
 Davis always had a desire for higher education but didn’t know which field to pursue until now.

 Her youngest daughter, on the verge of turning 2, was diagnosed with acute lymphoblastic leukemia in 2017.
 After countless treatments, her daughter is now cancer-free.